 That’s the great thing about this seafood chowder.
 You can add in whatever seafood you have on hand or whatever your family prefers.
 It is great for using up seafood leftovers, or those little bits here and there that are left from making another dish.
 Anything seafood really is fair game.
 And, because of that, the chowder is rarely the same twice, making it a perfect dish to put into the family dinner rotation.

 When we were kids, my brother and I loved crunching up saltine crackers or floating oyster crackers on top of the creamy broth.
 And, eating a steaming bowl of chowder always makes me think of family dinners and reminds me of our family’s New England Heritage.
-What a better recipe than one that brings back such memories for the kickoff week of National Sunday Supper Month?

 - 2 bacon slices, diced